close

 A particularly beloved and eyecatching St Martin’s Day tradition in Germany, again most commonly in the Rhineland, is the lantern processions.
 On the night before Martinstag and on the day itself, children walk in processions known as Laternelaufen, carrying paper lanterns that they usually make in school, and singing songs such as “Laterne, Laterne” or “Ich geh’ mit meiner Laterne.”

 The processions tend to start at a church and make their way to a public square, where a bonfire is lit.
-The procession is somtimes fronted by a man riding a horse, dressed as Saint Martin (sometimes even with a cloak cut in two!), followed by children and parents carrying paper lanterns lit by candles.
-At the end of the procession, the children are given a cookie, or a half a bread roll or half a pretzel.
+The procession is sometimes fronted by someone riding a horse, dressed as Saint Martin (sometimes even with a cloak cut in two!), followed by children and parents carrying paper lanterns lit by candles.
+At the end of the procession, the children are given a biscuit, half a bread roll or half a pretzel.

 lantern procession for st martin's day